gtiwari-bidmc/LD_Score_Estimation_wiki/LD-Score-Estimation-Tutorial.md

 ## Overview

-This tutorial describes how to use `ldsc` to estimate LD Scores from `plink` format `.bed/.bim/.fam` filesets.
+This tutorial describes how to use `ldsc` to estimate LD Scores from [`plink`](https://www.cog-genomics.org/plink2/) format `.bed/.bim/.fam` filesets.
+If you are interested in estimating genetic correlation or the LD Score regression intercept from European-ancestry GWAS data, you can download suitable pre-computed LD Scores from [this URL](http://www.broadinstitute.org/~bulik/eur_ldscores/); there is no need to compute your own LD Scores.

 The tutorial is divided into two components.
 The first component describes how to estimate non-partitioned LD Scores.
-If you are interested in genetic correlation or the LD Score regression intercept, you only need to read the first component.
 The second component describes how to estimate partitioned LD Scores and how to use the full baseline model from [Finucane, Bulik-Sullivan et al., 2015](http://biorxiv.org/content/early/2015/01/23/014241.full-text.pdf).
-The second component is somewhat more complicated
+The second component is somewhat more complicated.

 ## TL;DR

-You can estimate HapMap3 LD Scores for chromosome 22 using genotype data from the 1000 Genomes Europeans by entering the following commands
+You can estimate HapMap3 LD Scores for chromosome 22 using genotype data from the 1000 Genomes Europeans by entering the following commands:

-	$ wget $URL_GOES_HERE
+	> wget www.broadinstitute.org/~bulik/1kg_eur.tar.bz2
-	$ tar xvf $FILENAME_GOES_HERE
+	> tar -jxvf 1kg_eur.tar.bz2
-	$ python ldsc.py --bfile 22 --l2 --ld-wind-cm 1 --out 22
+	> python ldsc.py --bfile 22 --l2 --ld-wind-cm 1 --out 22

-## Estimating Univariate LD Scores
+## Univariate LD Scores

 This section of the tutorial requires downloading about 2MB of data.

 In order to estimate LD Scores, you need genotype data in the binary `plink` `.bed/.bim/.fam` format.
-We recommend using 1000 Genomes data from the appropriate continent, which can be downloaded from `$URL_GOES_HERE`.
+We recommend using 1000 Genomes data from the appropriate continent, which can be downloaded in `vcf` format from the [1000 Genomes FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) and converted to `plink` format using the [`plink --vcf`](https://www.cog-genomics.org/plink2/input#vcf) command.

 We recommend estimating LD Scores using a 1 centiMorgan (cM) window.
-Most `.bim` files have the cM column zeroed out.
-You can use the `plink 1.9` [`--cm-map`](https://www.cog-genomics.org/plink2/input#cm_map) flag along with your favorite genetic map (e.g., [here](https://mathgen.stats.ox.ac.uk/impute/1000GP%20Phase%203%20haplotypes%206%20October%202014.html)) to fill in the cM column of your `.bim` file.
+Most `.bim` files have the cM column zeroed out, because `plink` doesn't actually use cM coordinates for anything.
+You can use the `plink --cm-map`](https://www.cog-genomics.org/plink2/input#cm_map) flag along with your favorite genetic map (e.g., [here](https://mathgen.stats.ox.ac.uk/impute/1000GP%20Phase%203%20haplotypes%206%20October%202014.html)) to fill in the cM column of your `.bim` file.

-For the purpose of this tutorial, you can download a `.bed/.bim/.fam` fileset with the cM column filled in from $URL_GOES_HERE.
+For the purpose of this tutorial, you can download a `.bed/.bim/.fam` fileset with the cM column filled in [here](http://www.broadinstitute.org/~bulik/1kg_eur.tar.bz2).
 This fileset contains genotypes for all HapMap3 SNPs on chromosome 22 for 378 1000 Genomes Europeans.
 You can uncompress this fileset with the command

-	$ tar xvf $FILENAME_GOES_HERE

-which should yield three files
+	> tar -jxvf 1kg_eur.tar.bz2

+This will produce a directory called `1kg_eur` with four files

 	22.bim
 	22.fam
 	22.bed
+	22.hm3.daf.gz

+The first three files are the `.bed/.bim/.fam` fileset; the third file contains derived allele frequencies (DAFs) for all SNPs in the `.bim` file, for use with the `ldsc --cts-bin` flag later in the tutorial.

 You can estimate LD Scores with the command

 	python ldsc.py --bfile --l2 --ld-wind-cm 1 --out 22

-This should take roughly 2-10 seconds to run.
+This should take around 10 seconds to run.
 The `--bfile` flag points to the `plink` format fileset; the syntax is exactly the same as `plink`.
 The `--l2` flag tells `ldsc` to compute LD Scores.
 The `--ld-wind-cm` flag tells `lsdc` to use a 1 cM window to estimate LD Scores.
 The other options are `--ld-wind-kb`, which defines the window size in kilobases, and `--ld-wind-snp`, which defines the window size in terms of a number of SNPs.
 We recommend using `--ld-wind-cm`, because this allows the window size to vary with the range of LD.
 It is sensible to use a larger window (as measured in kb) in regions like the MHC where LD spans over tens of megabases than in regions with high recombination rate, where LD doesn't extend beyond ~100kb.

 This command will produce four files: